CreativeDevelopments/CDCommands/README_UPDATE.md

     mongoURI: "URI_HERE",
     // How frequently the cache will update the database (default: 90 seconds)
     cacheUpdateSpeed: 60000 * 5,
-    // Whether or not you want to make your own help command (default: false)
+    // What default commands you want to "disable" or not load (default: [])
-    customHelpCommand: false,
+    disabledDefaultCommands: [],
     // Whether or not you want to make your own message event (default: false)
     customMessageEvent: false,
   });